-A few notes to bear in mind with pre-payment:
+A few important notes to below to bear in mind with pre-payments before you get started:

 - When enabling pre-payments, please note that the pre-payment will be recorded as a voucher on the client's record for you to redeem at the time of their consultation.
 Steps on doing this are found here.